WebCuratorTool/webcurator/webcurator-ui/README.md

 npm run lint
 ```

-### Deployment in production environment
+### Deploy in production environment
 The webcurator-ui can be packaged to jar file and installed into local Maven Repository.
 The webcurator-ui has been integrated to webcurator-webapp and served by webcurator-webapp.

 ```sh
 ./gradlew clear install
 ```

 Then you can build and run webcurator-webapp.
-The access url of the new ui: http://localhost:8080/wct/index.html
+The access url of the new ui: http://localhost:8080/wct/index.html.

+A link is put in the existing ui for the benefit of new ui developers.
+You can login into http://localhost:8080/wct/curator/home.html, and click the "New UI" link on the top right to open the new ui.